Winter is in full swing, love is in the air, and the cherry blossoms are set to bloom soon, which could only mean one thing: February is upon us!

 - The Wharf Ice Rink

-10. Visit the Orchids exhibit at the Kogod Courtyard of the Smithsonian National Portrait Gallery
+10. Visit the U.S. Botanic Garden’s Orchids exhibit at the National Museum of African American History

 You don’t have to be a plant lover to appreciate the peacefulness and tranquility that a room full of orchids has to offer!